 Overnight: Plaza Hotel Bishkek

-This morning begins with an early transfer (approx. 4 hour drive) from Samarkand to Tashkent.
+This morning begins with an early transfer (~ 4hr drive) from Samarkand to Tashkent.
 We arrive in Tashkent by around lunch time.
 After lunch we start our sightseeing tour of Tashkent.
 Tashkent is a modern city of three million people but has a relaxed pace, and charming street side cafes.
 We start with a visit to the Old Town, including Osman's Koran - an essential part of Muslim historical and cultural heritage.
-Time permitting we will also visit the Courage Monument, Amir Temur Square - the city's oldest square, and the Museum of Applied Art.
-In the evening, depending on your onward journey plans, you will be taken either to the airport or your hotel, and the trip concludes.
+Time permitting we will also visit the Courage Monument, Amir Temur Square - the city’s oldest square, and the Museum of Applied Art.
+In the evening, depending on your onward journey plans, you will be taken either to the airport or to the group hotel, and the trip concludes.